Membership Overview

 To access free or discounted sessions, customers must book online using their membership number as a personal code.
 These sessions can also be processed via POS if needed.
 Additionally, food and beverage discounts included in the membership can be redeemed at the POS.

-How to redeem membership benefits online
+Redeem membership benefits online

-How to redeem membership benefits in the back office (Admin)
+Redeem membership benefits in the back office (Admin)

-How to apply a Membership Session discount in POS
+Apply a Membership Session discount in POS

-How to apply a Membership Food & Beverage discount in POS
+Apply a Membership Food & Beverage discount in POS

 When a Customer Tries to Use an Inactive Membership